nyrG/boveda-lens/resources/ANGULAR_MIGRATION_PLAN.md

     ```bash
     # Run from the frontend/ directory
-    # We will place route-level components in a `pages` directory for better organization.
+    # We will place route-level components in a `pages` directory.
-    ng generate component pages/login --standalone
+    ng generate component pages/login
     ```

     > **Note on Naming**: Your Angular CLI setup generates files without the `.component` suffix (e.g., `login.ts`).
 We will follow this convention for consistency.
 The class name will be `Login`.

 2.  **Action**: Create a simple login form in `login.component.html`.

-    > Note: The file will be `login.html` based on the generator output.
+    > Note: The file will be `login.html` based on your generator settings.

     ```html
     <!-- frontend/src/app/components/login/login.component.html -->